-- 1. Associate in Arts Degree

-- 2. Early Childhood Professional Certificate (ECPC)

-- 3. Birth through Five Florida Child Care Professional Credential (FCCPC)

-- 4. Child Care Center Operations

-- 5. EEC 2521 Child Care Management
+- 1. Associate in Arts Degree with an Emphasis in Early Childhood Education - 2.
+Early Childhood Professional Certificate (ECPC) - 3.
+Preschool Specialization [Birth through Five Florida Child Care Professional Credential (FCCPC)] - 4.
+Child Care Center Management Specialization - 5.
+Child Care Center Operations

-Students have the opportunity to apply for a T.E.A.C.H.
-Scholarship if they meet certain eligibility requirements.
-The T.E.A.C.H. program provides training and compensation to improve the quality of early childhood care and education experiences by providing scholarships for caregivers and center directors willing to make a commitment to the education of young children.
+Students have the opportunity to apply for a TEACH Scholarship if they meet certain eligibility requirements.
+The TEACH program provides training and compensation to improve the quality of early childhood care and education experiences by providing scholarships for caregivers and center directors willing to make a commitment to the education of young children.
 For the A.A.
 Degree, a minimum of 18 hours in Early Childhood Education courses must be taken.
 Contact the Early Childhood Education Instructor, Denise Callaway, at 850-973-9449 or callawayd@nfc.edu for more information.